Monday, 28 July 2014

 Cissus striata

-There are not that many evergreen climbers hardy in the UK, and this South American vine is decidedly borderline but worth considering for sheltered sites, especially in shady spots.
-It's a close relative of the Virginia Creepers and Boston Ivies (Parthenocissus sp) but with neat glossy leaves and far less rampageous and being evergreen of course, it does not colour up in the Autumn.
+There are not that many evergreen climbers hardy in the UK, and this South American vine is worth considering for sheltered sites, especially in shady spots.
+It's a close relative of the Virginia Creepers and Boston Ivies (Parthenocissus sp) but with neat glossy leaves and far less rampageous.
+The clusters of small reddish flowers are worth having.

 Cissus striata